Wodonga: Transport

 Wodonga railway station lies on the North East railway line.
-A new line was officially opened in late 2010 bypassing the Wodonga CBD, for which the town held a celebratory day for the last commercial passenger train to pass through the town centre.
-This line took the rail network away from the centre of town (and removed the level crossing), and instead a new station was built and the rail is now on a bridge over to Albury.
+A new line was opened in late 2010 bypassing the Wodonga CBD, for which the town held a celebratory day for the last commercial passenger train to pass through the town centre.
+This line took the rail line out of the centre of town (and removed all of the level crossings), and a new station was built and the line was diverted north of the town to Albury.

 Wodonga is on the junction of the Hume Highway (the main route from Melbourne to Sydney) and the Murray Valley Highway (which follows the southern bank of the Murray River).

 Local public transport is provided by Dysons (which took over Mylon Motorways) who run buses on a number of routes both within Wodonga and to Albury.
 Bus services are generally quite infrequent and public transport use in Wodonga is very low.
 There are also long-distance bus services to the capitals.

 There is a comprehensive network of bicycle paths in Wodonga, including one across the Lincoln Causeway to Albury.

 Albury Airport, which provides scheduled commuter flights to Melbourne and Sydney, is a short drive from Wodonga.

 Education

 From 2006, the three government high schools have merged to form a senior college for Years 10, 11 and 12, known as Wodonga Senior Secondary College, and a school for Years 7, 8 and 9, known as Wodonga Middle Years College, on two campuses; Felltimber and Huon Campus.
 The former 3 public high schools in Wodonga were Wodonga High School, Mitchell Secondary College and Wodonga West Secondary College.
 Wodonga High School celebrated its 50th birthday in 2005.

 Private schools in Wodonga include: Catholic College Wodonga, Trinity Anglican College, Victory Lutheran College, Mount Carmel Christian School, St Augustines Primary School, St Monicas Primary School and St Francis of Assisi Primary School (formerly Frayne College).

 Higher education is locally served by the Wodonga Institute of TAFE and La Trobe University.
-The regional Albury-Wodonga campus of La Trobe University was established in 1991 and provides courses in education, health sciences, biology, and business.
-The Albury-based campuses of Charles Stuart University, TAFE NSW and the UNSW Rural Clinical School of Medicine are also closely located to Wodonga.
+The regional Albury–Wodonga campus of La Trobe University was established in 1991 and provides courses in education, health sciences, biology, and business.
+The Albury-based campuses of Charles Stuart University, TAFE NSW and the University of New South Wales Rural Clinical School of Medicine are also closely located to Wodonga.

 Wodonga is also home to the Flying Fruit Fly Circus School, the educational arm of The Flying Fruit Fly Circus, that provides educational services with an emphasis on the performing arts and contemporary circus training.
 In 2003 a devastating fire destroyed the school's facilities at, then Wodonga High School, and the school relocated to Wodonga West Secondary College (now Wodonga Middle Years College Felltimber Campus).